jasa-acs/repro-template/README.md

 skeletal structure to help authors structure their code and analyses for their JASA publication.
 Creating a repository with the template can be done in the following way:

 Click on the "Use this template" button for [this GitHub template repository](https://github.com/jasa-acs/repro-template).
+(You'll need to be signed in to a GitHub account in order to see the button.)

 ![Click template button](https://docs.github.com/assets/cb-36544/images/help/repository/use-this-template-button.png)